Skip to main content

 Not a zodiac without twelve

-Because only seven of the original heads are known, Ai used various Chinese sources, understanding they would be imperfect models, to complete his circle of animals.
+Because only seven of the original heads are known, Ai used various Chinese sources to complete his circle of animals, understanding those would be imperfect models.
 To depict the dragon, Ai and his team looked at embroidery on official robes in the Ming and Qing dynasties, among other references, translating that research into a hybrid image akin to the seven surviving heads.

 A golden dragon head sculpture with intricate details sits on a twisted pedestal, reminiscent of Ai Weiweis take on the Chinese zodiac.
 The dragon boasts flowing mane-like features and elongated whiskers, set dramatically against a dark background.